 Gone are the days of messy, uncomfortable alginate impressions.
 Digital dentistry offers a cleaner, faster, and more accurate alternative.
 Using advanced intraoral scanners, you can capture a detailed 3D model of the patient's mouth in minutes.
 These precise digital impressions are then used to design the denture with incredible accuracy.
 This digital-first approach significantly reduces the chance of errors common with traditional physical molds.
 The result is a more efficient workflow for your practice and a much more pleasant experience for your patient, leading directly to a better-fitting prosthesis.

-The Final Fitting and Fine-Tuning
+Step 2: The Final Fitting and Adjustments

 The final fitting appointment is where the benefits of a digital workflow truly shine.
 Because the denture was designed from a highly accurate digital scan, the final fitting process typically involves minimal adjustments.
 Patients are often surprised by how comfortable and secure the prosthesis feels right away.
 AvaDent’s monolithic dentures are known for their strength and reduced porosity, which contributes to a snug and healthy fit.
 Before the prosthesis even reaches your office, it undergoes a rigorous quality check.
 After milling, each prosthesis is scanned to verify its accuracy, ensuring the fit meets the highest standards and you can place it with confidence.